All Departure Dates GUARANTEED

 (IPPG), making our resources available to them to help improve the working conditions of the porters.

 The Annapurna region is stunningly beautiful, but equally fragile.
 Future generations have just as much of a right to appreciate it as we do and so the tourism industry has an obligation to protect and preserve it.
 We employ a 'zero impact' policy on the natural environment and the traditional communities that live there.
 We enforce a number of do's and don'ts, and our experienced staffs can advise your how to minimize your impact.
-To find out more about the clean-up campaigns and environmental awareness events we've run with KEEP, please go through click here

 The best seasons for doing this trek are Spring (March to May) and autumn (mid September to mid December).
 In these seasons you will be rewarded by good weather, sunny and warm with clear sky and outstanding views.
 You can trek in winter (Dec, Jan, Feb) also, only the issue is cold weather with snow-fall at higher elevations.